reddemhari055/Data-Analysis-Dashboard/README.md

 4. Total Orders: The total number of orders placed.
 5. Average Pizzas Per Order: The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.

--Dashboard Interaction <a href="https://github.com/reddemhari055/Data-Analysis-Dashboard/blob/main/Home%20Page%20Desktop%20View.png ">View Dashboard</a>
+-Dashboard Interaction <a href="https://github.com/reddemhari055/Data-Analysis-Dashboard/blob/main/Home%20Page%20Desktop.png">View Dashboard</a>